The Triumph of Cleopatra

 The Triumph of Cleopatra, also known as Cleopatra's Arrival in Cilicia and The Arrival of Cleopatra in Cilicia, is an oil painting by English artist William Etty.
-It was first exhibited in 1821, and is now in the Lady Lever Art Gallery in Port Sunlight, Merseyside.
+It was first exhibited in 1821, and is displayed in the Lady Lever Art Gallery in Port Sunlight, Merseyside.
 During the 1810s Etty had become widely respected among staff and students at the Royal Academy of Arts, in particular for his use of colour and ability to paint realistic flesh tones.
 Despite having exhibited at every Summer Exhibition since 1811, he attracted little commercial or critical interest.
 In 1820, he exhibited The Coral Finder, which showed nude figures on a gilded boat.
 This painting attracted the attention of Sir Francis Freeling, who commissioned a similar painting on a more ambitious scale.

 The Triumph of Cleopatra illustrates a scene from Plutarch's Life of Antony and Shakespeare's Antony and Cleopatra, in which Cleopatra, Queen of Egypt, travels to Tarsus in Cilicia aboard a magnificently decorated ship to cement an alliance with the Roman general Mark Antony.
 An intentionally cramped and crowded composition, it shows a huge group of people in various states of undress, gathering on the bank to watch the ship's arrival; another large number is on board.
 Although not universally admired in the press, the painting was an immediate success, making Etty famous almost overnight.
 Buoyed by its reception, Etty devoted much of the next decade to creating further history paintings containing nude figures, becoming renowned for his combination of nudity and moral messages.